| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 k) Hydraulic pressure testing

-l) Drainage after hydraulic pressure test
+l) Drainage after hydraulic pressure testing

-m) Nitrogen pressure test
+m) Nitrogen pressure testing

 n) Documentation of magnesium electrode locations

-o) Provision for insertion of pigs for automatic scanning of pipe wall thickness
+p) Provision for insertion of pigs for automatic scanning of pipe wall thickness

 2.Physical damage from external human activity. eg. The gas line is directly damaged by a trenching machine, backhoe, utility pole auger or boom truck leg.